idelsink/mexdown/README.md

 -   `make` or `make pdf`: Build the pdf file from the LaTeX files.
 -   `make copy OUT=...`: Copy files from build folder to ...
 -   `make clean`: Clean the build directory
--   `make purge`: Delete the Build directory
+-   `make purge`: Delete the build directory

 ## License